How to Win a Credit Card Lawsuit

 You are probably here because you have been served with a credit card debt summons.
-If that is the case, you are at the right spot!
+If that is the case, you are in the right place!
 Our site is specifically designed for anyone who has received a summons from either a junk debt buyer or an aggressive credit card company.
-We provide you with free information used by thousands to win real credit card lawsuits, and get debt litigation cases dismissed!
+We provide you with free information that has already been used by thousands to win real credit card lawsuits, and get debt litigation cases dismissed!

 If you do not answer your summons, you will lose.
-Period.
-Below are the steps necessary to answer your summons.
-We, first, provide you with a quick summary, and then go further in depth.
+It’s really as simple as that.
+Below are the steps you need to take in order to answer your summons.
+First, we will provide you with a quick summary, and then go further in depth.

 - Is it the original creditor filing the complaint?

-- Do the third party collectors have legal claims to debt?
+- Does a third party collector have legal claims to the debt?

 - When does the court expect a response?

 - Is the original contract you signed with the creditor, or statements attached to the complaint?